hbstraining/vue/course 1/course-notes/part-1.md

 })
 ```

 That's all we need to do to instantiate Vue.
-Next, let's add some data to the Vue instance, which is done using the `data` attribute in the passed in config object.  `data` is where we can store any data we want our Vue instance to use.
+Next, let's add some data to the Vue instance, which is done using the `data` attribute in the passed in config object.  `data` is where we can store any data we want the Vue instance to use.

 ```js
 new Vue({